 PWC research indicates that 33 percent of companies say they have already achieved an advanced level of automation qualifying as Industry 4.0.
 Fully 73 percent expect to achieve this ideal by 2020.
 It makes sense to start working toward digital transformation immediately, with a company and technologies that are ready to support the journey.

 How are you doing with your factory floor performance?
-Take a quick evaluation and see.
+Schedule a call with Factivity to learn more.